Child Victims Act

 That is simply not good enough, and victims deserve better.
 Abuse comes in many shapes and sizes, and that the lifelong impacts are wide-ranging and far-reaching, from PTSD, to depression, to substance abuse (according to the AAETS, “specialists in the addiction field – alcohol, drugs and eating disorders – estimate that up to 90 percent of their patients have a known history of some form of abuse.”)

 Now, victims who were previously silenced and blocked by the statute of limitations have the opportunity to shift the shame back where it belongs – on the perpetrators and those who enabled them – and, empowerment and supported, make a fresh start.

 The new Child Victims Act law will allow more survivors get justice for their experience by:

 - Opening up a one-time-only, look-back window for past abuse victims to sue their abusers and the institutions that harbored them, no matter when the abuse happened or their current age;

 - Extending the statute of limitations to start at age 23 for criminal cases*;

 - Extending the time to file a civil case.
 A civil case must be brought before the child turns age 55**;

 Before this law went into effect, the statutes of limitations started when the victim turned age 18.

 THE LAW IS NOT RETROACTIVE EXCEPT FOR A BRIEF ONE-YEAR PERIOD.
-If your case would have been time-barred under the old laws, you have a one-year window to commence a civil lawsuit.
-The window to file a suit is between August 14, 2019 to August 13, 2020.
+If your case would have been time-barred under the old laws, you must commence a civil lawsuit before August 14, 2021.